Find help to pay your bill or save energy

 Arrearage Management Plan (AMP)

 We know the importance of reliable gas and electricity for our customers, which is why we offer financial assistance programs.
-Pending CPUC approval, we anticipate launching the Arrearage Management Plan (AMP) in early 2021 —a new payment plan option to help qualifying residential customers reduce unpaid balances on their bills.
+In February 2021, we will be launching the Arrearage Management Plan (AMP) — a new payment plan option to help qualifying residential customers reduce unpaid balances on their bills.

 Who can participate in AMP?

 In order to be eligible for this plan, you must be a residential customer and meet all the following eligibility requirements.
 You must: